 - G2 Rating: 4.7/5

 Convin focuses on extracting structured insights directly from customer calls.
-Using NLP and machine learning, it automatically transcribes and analyzes conversations to detect sentiment, churn risk indicators, compliance gaps, objection handling quality, and buying intent signals.
-Unlike text-first tools, Convin is built for organizations where voice interactions are the primary customer touchpoint.
+Using NLP and machine learning, it automatically transcribes and analyzes conversations to detect customer sentiment, churn risk indicators, compliance gaps, objection handling quality, and buying intent signals.
+Unlike text-first tools, Convin is built for organizations where voice is the primary customer channel.

-Its real-time agent assist provides contextual prompts during live calls, helping agents improve resolution rates and maintain compliance.
-For VoC programs, Convin validates survey insights against actual customer conversations and uncovers root causes behind NPS or CSAT fluctuations.
+Its real-time agent assist provides contextual prompts during live calls, helping support teams improve resolution rates and maintain compliance.
+For VoC programs, Convin validates survey data against actual customer interactions and uncovers root causes behind NPS or CSAT fluctuations.
 The platform monitors 100% of calls rather than sampling a fraction, which means QA teams get a complete picture rather than extrapolating from a handful of reviews.
-Particularly valuable for BFSI, SaaS, healthcare, BPOs, and large-scale contact centers.

 Key Features

-- Real-Time Agent Assist: Provides contextual prompts and script guidance during live calls, helping agents navigate objections, maintain compliance, and improve resolution rates.
+- Real-Time Agent Assist: Provides contextual prompts and script guidance during live calls, helping support teams navigate objections and maintain compliance

-- Automated Quality Assurance Scoring: Scores each interaction against customizable criteria, replacing manual QA review with consistent, scalable evaluation.
+- Automated Quality Assurance Scoring: Scores each customer interaction against customizable criteria

 Convin Pros